La eficacia de la gestión de la información y su impacto en la mejora de la experiencia del paciente

 By Jesús Santiago, Vice President Strategic Sales, Ricoh Latin America

-The way data is captured, transformed and managed in the healthcare ecosystem has a huge impact on the patient experience.
-So how can you optimise the way you manage information, whether structured or unstructured, to leave a positive and lasting impression?
+The way data is captured, transformed, and managed in the healthcare ecosystem has a huge impact on the patient experience.
+So how can you optimize the way you manage information, whether structured or unstructured, to leave a positive and lasting impression?

 Not surprisingly, the lack of information flow during this patient's visit has major implications for his overall experience, regardless of the actual outcome of care.
 Frustrated with duplicate documentation and additional costs due to unnecessary testing, the patient begins to question the quality of care he received.
 The subsequent consequences grow as he communicates his irritation and concern with family and friends, who share the situation with others in the community.
 This produces negative perceptions of the hospital, which may cause patients to seek out other providers and facilities.

-This hypothetical scenario clearly demonstrates why patient experience is a priority among providers in the healthcare ecosystem.
-However, improving the patient experience can seem overwhelming because it involves multiple touch points across the organisation, from pre-registration to discharge to billing.
+This hypothetical scenario demonstrates why patient experience is a priority among providers in the healthcare ecosystem.
+However, improving the patient experience can seem overwhelming because it involves multiple touchpoints across the organization, from pre-registration to discharge to billing.

-Advances in technology are helping to optimise secure access, user interfaces, customer service and quality assurance.
-On the provider side, effective use of technology must begin with seamless, end-to-end data capture for efficient document management across business operations, clinical care departments and the broader continuum of care community.
+Advances in technology are helping to optimize secure access, user interfaces, customer service, and quality assurance.
+On the provider side, effective use of technology must begin with seamless, end-to-end data capture for efficient document management across business operations, clinical care departments, and the broader continuum of care community.

-This leads to greater information mobility - the ability to access the information you need anytime, anywhere and from any device.
-Having the information, whether paper or digital, improves communication between staff and patients, which contributes to quality of care, patient safety, staff efficiency, organisational reputation and revenue.
+This leads to greater information mobility - the ability to access the information you need anytime, anywhere, and from any device.
+Having the information, whether paper or digital, improves communication between staff and patients, which contributes to the quality of care, patient safety, staff efficiency, organizational reputation, and revenue.

 To help achieve this level of information mobility across the entire ecosystem, it is already possible to develop and implement these concepts in these five key areas:

-Paper capture: A patient fills out the same information on multiple forms during a visit, which has a negative impact on the patient experience even before care begins.
-Organisations can proactively change this situation by knowing, as they enter data on paper, the exact points where it should be accessible and how to capture, transform and manage it efficiently.
+Paper capture: A patient fills out the same information on multiple forms during a visit, which hurts the patient experience even before care begins.
+Organizations can proactively change this situation by knowing, as they enter data on paper, the exact points where it should be accessible and how to capture, transform, and manage it efficiently.

-Workflow: Hospitals can optimise workflows that lead to connected care and informed decisions.
+Workflow: Hospitals can optimize workflows that lead to connected care and informed decisions.
 In reviewing basic information capture and flows, it is essential to consider how:

-Consistent staff training: Creating and maintaining a successful information flow in an organisation depends on consistently training people to understand healthcare processes.
+Consistent staff training: Creating and maintaining a successful information flow in an organization depends on consistently training people to understand healthcare processes.
 Consider designating "super users" with current and practical knowledge of the system.
-While knowledge of basic tools and technology is a must, these trainers will also be able to adjust training as needed through problem solving.
+While knowledge of basic tools and technology is necessary, these trainers will also be able to adjust training as needed through problem-solving.
 As a result of their findings, they will be able to recalibrate to help the system function properly in a variety of areas and situations.

-In conclusion, regardless of how information is captured, whether on paper or electronically, without a robust data management plan and workflow, some information will be lost and this can have a negative impact on the patient experience.
-For example, if all required data is not captured upfront as a patient passes through the organisation, caregivers will not always have adequate documentation to identify illnesses and problems.
+In conclusion, regardless of how information is captured, whether on paper or electronically, without a robust data management plan and workflow, some information will be lost, and this can hurt the patient experience.
+For example, if all required data is not captured upfront as a patient passes through the organization, caregivers will not always have adequate documentation to identify illnesses and problems.
 Similarly, the business office may not have the correct data to produce an accurate and timely invoice.
-That's why Ricoh Healthcare Division provides institutions with consultancy and tailored solutions so they can seamlessly capture, transform and manage data, efficiently routing information to the right place at the right time with high security.
+That's why Ricoh Healthcare Division provides institutions with consultancy and tailored solutions so they can seamlessly capture, transform, and manage data, efficiently routing information to the right place at the right time with high security.
 This undoubtedly helps to improve the overall quality of care, which is the ultimate goal of the patient experience.